 Applications should include:

-- Complete the online application which includes a detailed description of the proposed project and proposed output,
+- a complete online application form which includes a detailed description of the proposed project and proposed output and outcomes

 - a detailed description of the proposed project and proposed output,

-Applications are due COB Friday 17 September 2021.
+Applications close COB Friday 30 June 2023.
 Late applications will not be accepted.

-If you wish to discuss the application process please contact the Rectors Office, UNSW Canberra, by email: email@example.com.
+If you wish to discuss the application process please reach out on: email@example.com.

 No award shall be made in any year in which, in the opinion of the Selection Committee, there is no applicant of sufficient merit.